Before you begin

-The PDF Portfolio creation process has been simplified in the current release of Acrobat Pro DC.
-You no longer need the Flash Player installed on your system to create or view portfolios.
+You no longer require Flash Player installed on your system to create or view portfolios.
 You can easily create folders within your PDF Portfolio, delete component files and folders, edit component filenames, and add and edit descriptions of component files.

 As you cannot change the order of files in the PDF Portfolio, it is recommended to add the files in a sequential order.
 Also, if you add a folder, the files in the folder are added in the alphabetical order.